NicholasLYang/uptointerpretation/content/posts/the-next-browser-language.md

 Again, both of these were the result of calculated trade-offs.
 Bootstrapping the compiler was essential for dogfooding the language.
 The developers had to understand how TypeScript felt as a language.
-And rejecting soundness meant that developers could use TypeScript with existing JS codebases.
+And rejecting soundness meant that developers could incrementally adopt TypeScript in existing JS codebases.
 It also meant that developers could escape the frustration of types with a single `any` type.

-This is worth an entire essay of its own, but TypeScript is probably the first language to be developer-experience forward.
+This is worth an entire essay of its own, but TypeScript is probably the first language to be purely about developer-experience and not about semantics.
 The language did not add any runtime constructs.
 It did not affect performance.
-Instead it added a type system, and more importantly, it taught a community that did not use types, that did not have high quality tooling[^1], that did not have a culture of correctness, to adopt these values.
+Instead it added a type system, and more importantly, it taught a community that did not use types, that did not have high quality tooling[^3], that did not have a culture of correctness, to adopt these values.

-[^1]: Recall that TypeScript came out in 2012.
+[^3]: Recall that TypeScript came out in 2012.
+Babel and Webpack came
+    out in 2014.

 # The Next Browser Language